ThanasisMpalatsoukas/SimpleDropit/README.md

 # SimpleDropit
-A drag-n-drop vanilla js library, done simple, easy to use across modern browsers.
+A simple drag-n-drop file upload vanilla js library, easy to use across modern browsers.

 ## 1. Documentation
 ### Usage

 You start SimpleDropit manually:

 ```js
 new SimpleDropit(document.getElementById('myInput'));
 ```

 If you want to use jQuery:

 ```js
 new SimpleDropit($('#myInput')[0]);
 ```

 ## 2. Browser support